AmeenUrRehman/OpenCV-AI-Kit-Algorithms-Applications/README.md

 ## Repository Overview

 The repository is organized into multiple directories, each representing a specific computer vision algorithm or application.
-Each directory contains a README file that provides a detailed explanation of the algorithm or application, its underlying principles, and step-by-step implementation instructions using OpenCV.
+Each directory contains a README file that explains the algorithm or application, its underlying principles, and step-by-step implementation instructions using OpenCV.
 Additionally, you will find example code and sample images or videos to help you understand and experiment with the concepts.

 Here are some of the computer vision algorithms and applications covered in this repository: